danniel1205/tech-notes/system-design/2-data-models-and-query-languages/how-tree-is-stored-in-database.md

-# How tree is stored in databse
+# How tree is stored in database

 A struct(golang), class(java) could be easily stored in NoSQL database as key-value pairs, or row-columns in SQL database.
 How about tree ?
 How a tree structure could be flattened and stored in database.